AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 Overall Recommendation for Pharma Commercial Operations

 Go with Infinitus if you need proven enterprise-scale payer call automation today.
-The track record across 8 of the top 10 pharma companies, payer and therapy knowledge depth, and compliance architecture maturity are unmatched.
-The 400% ROI and Cencora metrics are the most independently credible in this group.
+The payer-call workflow depth and compliance architecture maturity are the main reasons it leads this specific use case.

 Shortlist Neon Health as a strategic alternative or complement — particularly for end-to-end hub workflow automation beyond payer calls.
 The CareMetx partnership signals strong product-market fit.
 Accept early-customer risk and negotiate accordingly.